3 min read

 - Visible cracks or wear in fuel lines

-This step is vital (potentially life-saving, as a matter of fact).
-Make sure that your safety equipment is prepared, not expired, and not visibly damaged.
+This step is potentially life-saving.
+Make sure your safety equipment is prepared, not expired, and not visibly damaged.

 - Read expiration dates for fire extinguishers.